18F/bpa-fs-epermit-api/ISSUE_TEMPLATE.md

-# Question/Comment on e-QIP Prototype RFQ
+# Question/Comment on Forest Service e-Permitting API RFQ

 ## Name and affiliation
 {please provide information about your job/role in the Agile BPA process as well as your organization}